 There are seven loops to the campground, housing 35 campsites.
 Not surprisingly, given its convenient and scenic location, the sites get booked up pretty quickly during the peak season, which typically runs from late spring to early fall.

-Lake Powell is located, just to the north of Page in the Glen Canyon National Recreation Area.
+Lake Powell is situated in the Glen Canyon National Recreation Area, north of the city of Page.

 Dispersed camping here is delightful!
 You can park or pitch your tent right on the shoreline of glassy Lake Powell and enjoy stunning vistas across the water toward the sandstone towers framing the lake.
 If you own your own canoe, kayak, or boat, you can bring it right up to your campsite on the lake’s edge.